Tarun, Yoshi and friends

 “Everything happened so fast.
 We were both just so shocked I don’t think we knew what to say to each other for the first time in our lives.”

 “The GP said the nose bleeds and the back pain were weak vessels in his nose and a hernia.
 Due to this lump, I pushed Tarun to call the GP again.
 They said to wait a few weeks as it may be a response to infection.
 I’m in the health service and to me this didn’t seem right so we called again and the GP said “it’s probably nothing to worry about but we will refer you for an ultrasound”.
-They didn’t offer him a blood test.
-But then he started sweating at night and developed sleep apnea and a purple cloud of lumps in the back of his throat.”

-Yoshi’s brother and sister became concerned and they all pushed him to see his GP again before the ultrasound results.
+“Yoshi’s brother and sister became concerned too and pushed him to see his GP again before the ultrasound results.
+He was reluctant to try again because of how it had gone before.
+Yoshi’s brother eventually took him to A&E to ask for an urgent blood test.

-“He didn’t want to as he’d been turned away before.
-So we took him to A&E with a lot of force.
-They did a blood test and sent us home.
-His GP told me they couldn’t access the results so by mid-November I had had enough and I registered him at a new medical centre.
-He had a new patient health check.
-I asked them to access the blood records and the ultrasound results.
-She told Tarun immediately that this lump is not normal and he would need to be referred onto a two-week pathway for people with suspected cancer.”
+“They did the test and there was a 9 hour wait time.
+Tarun felt too fatigued and achy to sit in the hospital for the results so we went home.
+His old GP told me they couldn’t access the results so by mid-November I had enough and I registered him at a new medical centre near our home.
+He had to have a new patient’s health check and then we requested an appointment the same day.
+I asked them to access the blood records and sent them the ultrasound results myself from the other hospital.
+The new GP told Tarun immediately that this lump is not normal and he would need to be referred onto a two-week pathway for people with suspected cancer.”

-On 3rd December Tarun has his first appointment at Epsom General Hospital for blood tests and biopsies.
-By then he’d also developed lumps under his armpits, his groin and elsewhere on his neck.
-He had a PET scan on 11th December and was then referred for blood tests at the Royal Marsden Hospital in Sutton which showed a very low platelet count and elevated white cells.
+TarunOn 3rd December Tarun had his first appointment at Epsom General Hospital for blood tests and biopsies.
+He had a PET scan on 11th December and was then referred for more tests at the Royal Marsden Hospital in Sutton which showed a very low platelet count and elevated white cells.

 Just six months after celebrating his wedding, on 20th December 2024, Tarun was diagnosed with leukaemia.

 (T/M-PAL) (also referred to as T-lymphoid/myeloid mixed phenotype acute leukemia).
-This extremely rare and aggressive combination of acute forms of myeloid and T-lymphoid leukaemia accounts for less than 1% of all leukaemia cases globally*
+This rare and aggressive combination of acute forms of myeloid and T-lymphoid leukaemia accounts for less than 1% of all leukaemia cases globally*

 “Everything happened so fast.
 We were both just so shocked I don’t think we knew what to say to each other for the first time in our lives.”